illinois-cs241/assignment-docs/shell.md

 Command executed by pid=<pid>
 ```

-This should be printed before any of the output of the command is printed (prints to be used are in `format.c/h`).
+This should be printed by the process that will run the command, before any of the output of the command is printed (prints to be used are in `format.c/h`).

 #### Keeping History